EMBRYOPSIDA Pirani & Prado

 Evolution.
 Divergence & Distribution.
 Biffin et al. (2010b, esp.
-2011b) noted that stem-group calibration scenarios make crown-group divergence of Araucariaceae largely a (mid-Cretaceous to) Tertiary phenomenon (see also Crisp & Cook 2011).
+2011b) noted that stem-group calibration scenarios make crown-group divergence of Araucariaceae largely a (mid-Cretaceous to) Caenozoic phenomenon (see also Crisp & Cook 2011).
 This would both question the placement of these early fossils in extant sections and the long-term persistence of Agathis in New Zealand since the Eocene or before.
-However, there is growing evidence that many floristic elements in the island that are known fossil there in the Oligocene-Miocene became extinct, and their contemporary representatives are relatively recent immigrants (e.g. Jordan et al. 2010; Puente-Lelièvre et al. 2012), the distinctive frog Leiopelma, for example, seems to represent an ancient lineage on the islands (Carr et al. 2015).
+Indeed, there is growing evidence that many floristic elements in the island that are known fossil there in the Oligocene-Miocene subsequently became extinct, their contemporary representatives being relatively recent immigrants (e.g. Jordan et al. 2010; Puente-Lelièvre et al. 2012), the distinctive frog Leiopelma, for example, seems to represent an ancient lineage on the islands (Carr et al. 2015).

 The current southern distribution of Araucaria is best interpreted as a relict of a much more widespread range (Stockey 1982; Hill & Brodribb 1989; Kunzmann 2007; Givnish & Renner 2004 for discussion).
 Agathis was until recently thought to be Australian, but well-preserved and abundant fossils have turned up in Patagonian Eocene deposits about 52.2 m.y.; they were previously identified as Zamia (Wilf et al. 2014), and Araucaria is also known from that area (Markhofer et al. 2015).